Tips for Teaching Children With Autism

 Give Simple Instructions

 If an assignment or project comes with a long list of steps, simplify it as much as possible.
 Kids on the autism spectrum may have trouble processing complex directions.
 You can help them understand by breaking the instructions down into one or two steps at a time to complete.
 Be sure to use brief sentences and plain, straightforward language to reduce confusion.
+Breaking tasks into smaller steps is also helpful when teaching life skills like potty training for children with autism.

 Challenges Are Opportunities